 Giving a range instead of a number

 When you say "I'm looking for $120K to $140K," the company hears "$120K."
 Always lead with a specific number backed by data.
+The precision signals preparation, and the single number prevents the other party from anchoring to your floor.

 Apologizing for negotiating